 A strong sense of family atmosphere, nurturing, warmth and security are features in our boarding house.
 Flexible boarding arrangements are available.

-And now in 2017 Tudor House is honoured to become co educational and to continue the schools proud tradition.
+In 2017, Tudor House was honoured to become co-educational and to continue the schools proud tradition.

 'We chose Tudor in the first place - to build the character of our children.
 I wanted the Tom Sawyer experience for my kids.'